 Saving and restoring colors#

 It is often useful for a full screen application with its own color themes to set the default foreground, background, selection and cursor colors and the ANSI color table.
 This allows for various performance optimizations when drawing the screen.
-The problem is that if the user previously used the escape codes to change these colors herself, then running the full screen application will lose her changes even after it exits.
+The problem is that if the user previously used the escape codes to change these colors themselves, then running the full screen application will lose those changes even after it exits.
 To avoid this, kitty introduces a new pair of OSC escape codes to push and pop the current color values from a stack:

 <ESC>]30001<ESC>\ # push onto stack <ESC>]30101<ESC>\ # pop from stack